lgastako/project/README.md

 ## Shortcuts

-You can define shortcuts, like "b" for "build" or "r" for run.
-Then you can alias "p" to "project" and end up typing commands like "p b" for "project build" which gets further expanded, etc.
+You only need to include as much of the command as is necessary to disambiguate it, so continuing with our example, the following commands would all be
+equivalent:

+    $ project b            -> $ project build           -> $ docker build .
+    $ project b foo        -> $ project build foo       -> $ docker build foo
+    $ project s foo        -> $ project shell foo       -> $ docker run foo -t -i /bin/bash
+    $ project r foo        -> $ project run foo         -> $ docker run foo -t -i /bin/bash
+    $ project r foo bar    -> $ project run foo bar     -> $ docker run foo -t -i bar
+    $ project v u          -> $ project vm up           -> $ vagrant up

 ## Chaining Commands

 When you use a "project foo ..." command as command in the out list project will recursively evaluate the command until it lands on a non "project... " command.

 Cyclic loops in in/out pairs will be detected and will result in an error.

-## JSON Config Format Strawman

-    {
-        "project ": {
-            "name": "My Awesome Project"
-        },
-        "commands": {
-            "hello": {
-                "in": "<name>",
-                "out": "echo 'Hello <name>.'",
-                "defaults ": {
-                    "<name>": "user"
-                }
-            },
-            "build": {
-                "in": "$(DIR:.)",
-                "out": "docker build $(DIR)"
-            },
-            "run": {
-                "in": "$(CONTAINER_ID) $(PROG:/bin/bash)",
-                "out": "docker run $(CONTAINER_ID) -t -i $(PROG)" },
-            "shell": {
-                "in": "$(CONTAINER_ID)",
-                "out": "project run $(CONTAINER_ID)"
-            },
-            "vm": {
-                "in": "up",
-                "out": "vagrant up"
-            }
-        }
-    }

 ## TODO

-- Implement in parsing
+- Implement docopt
+- Use generated help as input to docopt
 - Implement out parsing
 - Implement command execution
 - Implement default parsing
 - Finish help generation
-- Allow command definitions to either be a map (for a single form of the command) or a list of maps (for a command with multiple forms)
+- Implement shortcuts
+- Implement chaining
+- Implement cyclic loop detection.

 - Come up with a better name.